JasonLinjc/CRISPR-Net/README.md

     $> ./CRISPR_net.py input.txt
     ...

-Then output file will be generated and saved to ./CRISPR_net_results.csv:
+Then output file will be generated:

 - The first column of the output file indicates the on-target sequence,
 - The second column of the output file indicates the off-target sequence,
-- The third column is the off-taget score
+- The third column is the off-taget score predicted by CRISPR-Net

-CRISPR_net_results.csv:
+and saved to ./CRISPR_net_results.csv:

                       on_seq                   off_seq  CRISPR_net_score
     GAGT_CCGAGCAGAAGAAGAATGG  GAGTACCAAGTAGAAGAAAAATTT      7.498138e-10